It is also commonly known as adrenaline. It consists of a hormone secreted by the adrenal glands.

 Adenylate cyclase breaks down ATP into a second messenger molecule called cyclic AMP, commonly called cAMP.

-This second messenger molecule then causes a protein called kinase, which activates phosphorylase, to activate.
+This second messenger molecule then causes a protein called a kinase, which activates phosphorylase, to start.
 Phosphorylase is an enzyme that catalyzes the breakdown of glycogen in glucose.

-The effects of epinephrine on the skin are mainly caused by its binding to alpha-adrenergic receptors, such as the alpha-2-adrenergic receptor in particular.
+Its binding mainly causes the effects of Epinephrine on the skin to alpha-adrenergic receptors, such as the alpha-2-adrenergic receptor in particular.

 A signaling cascade is also stimulated with this.
 This results in the cellular contraction of the smooth muscle in the skin, which causes the elevation of the superficial hairs of the skin.

 The lungs have smooth muscles inside.
 Epinephrine causes the smooth muscles to relax.

 Specifically, Epinephrine binds to beta-2-adrenergic receptors in bronchiole muscle cells.
 This facilitates the relaxation of the bronchioles, which allows intensified and deep breathing.